chriskotero/scheme-BST/README.md

-# scala-BST
+# scheme-BST
-A short scala program to create a Binary Search Tree.
+# A short scheme program to create a Binary Search Tree.